Date of Publication: 09 August 2019

 This ‘brain freeze’ is a real thing and it’s related to a concept called cognitive load.

-A few weeks ago I was at the Festival of Education – a fantastic event bringing together some of the best minds in British (and international) education (see this post inspired by it).
+A few weeks ago I was at the Festival of Education – a fantastic event bringing together some of the best minds in British (and international) education.
 One of the themes that linked a few of the sessions I attended was exactly this; intellectual brain freeze.
 Or more technically, reaching our brain’s limit for its cognitive load.
 It is at the heart of what makes education work (or not work) but often overlooked.

 So, what is cognitive load?
 In layman’s terms it’s about how many things our brain can do at once.
 It is thought that our working memory is limited to remembering around 5-9 chunks of information at any one time (based on Baddeley’s Model of working memory).
 So, when we get more than 5-9 new pieces of information thrown at us in a lecture or talk or even textbook, that’s when our brain goes into ‘freeze’ mode and starts forgetting some of the information, limiting our ability to learn and understand.